 - pressure gauge;

 - appliance mode selector;

 - temperature selector;

-- burner ON mode (green);

-- fault indicator (red);

-- servicing mode indicator (yellow)
+- optional integral time clock/programmer (if fitted).

 The appliance frost protection is active in all the boiler modes.
-The temperature selector can be used to vary the temperature of the water that circulates around your radiators.

-The temperature range is adjustable between 40°C and 80°C. When the status indicator (Green) is lit it indicates that the flame is present and the burner is ON.
+The temperature selectors can be used to vary the temperature of the water that circulates around your radiators and the water that flows from your hot water taps.
+The temperature range is adjustable between 40° C and 80° C for the central heating, and between 37° C and 60° C for the hot water.